 TABLE OF CONTENTS

-If you want to keep using butter in your edibles, kief butter or kief oil is a great alternative to traditional cannabutter.
+If you want to know how to make edibles without cannabutter but want to use a different form of butter in your edibles, kief butter or kief oil is a great alternative to traditional cannabutter.
 Kief is the sticky bits of resin you see on buds.
 Making kief butter is quicker and simpler than its cannabis-infused counterpart and when cooked, it doesn’t impart the flavor of cannabis like using the whole flower.

-You don’t have to worry about simmering it for more than a few minutes, there’s no plant matter to strain out, and your home won’t smell like weed for days.
-The major difference in the finished product is the fact that kief has a very high concentration of cannabinoids so you’ll want to use less than regular cannabutter.
+You don’t have to worry about warming it for more than a few minutes and you don’t need to stain the plant matter, making this option faster than making your traditional cannabutter.
+The major difference in the finished product is the fact that kief has a very high concentration of cannabinoids so you can easily make a very potent cannabutter or oil.

-Recently, cannabis coconut oil has become a popular cannabutter substitute.
-It has a high amount of saturated fat, allowing it to absorb more cannabinoids than butter and other types of oil.
-It’s also more versatile than butter and is perfect for people on vegan, paleo, or keto diets.
+Cannabis coconut oil is a very popular cannabutter substitute.
+It has a high amount of saturated fat, making it great for extraction, but more versatile than butter, working perfectly in edibles, topicals and even suppositories.
+Plant-based, infused coconut oil is a great choice for people on vegan, paleo, or keto diets.

 Tinctures are a great, no-mess way to infuse weed into your edibles.
-Many people like using tinctures in recipes over cannabutter or cannaoil because it’s very easy to control the dose and the high from a sub-lingual tincture isn’t as long-lasting as one from infused oil.
+Many people have learned how to use cannabis in this way and like using tinctures in recipes over cannabutter or cannaoil because there is no added fat and alcohol tinctures preserve munch longer than butter or oil, which can go rancid.

-- Decarb your bud and place it in a jar with some high-proof alcohol like Everclear
+- Decarb your bud and place it in a jar with a high-proof alcohol like Everclear

 - Once the alcohol is infused, strain out the bud, and it’s ready to use!